Chapter 03: Hunting Fundamentals

 After an eternity, Rowan put down his pencil and stared at Jhun.
 "Well?"

-So he actually expected an answer.
+So he did expect an answer.

 "I— I think it's a decoy," Jhun stammered.